Qytera-Gmbh/Qytera-Gmbh.github.io/articles/New_QTAF_Project.md

 Now the project should be initialised.
 We can now devote ourselves to creating the first test case.

-First we create the package `org.acme.tests`, where we will store our test case classes in the future.
+First we create the package `org.acme.tests` in the directrory `src/test/java`, where we will store our test case classes in the future.
 Create a class `TestOne` in this package with the following content:

 ```java
 package org.acme.tests;